Included with The Woofer Tester Pro:

 In-Air Acoustic Response

-The WTPro measures in-air acoustic response with MLS, Noise, Impulse or Chirp in real-time
+The WTPro measures in-air acoustic response with any signal type.
+MLS, Noise, Impulse and Chirp real-time modes

-allowing you to easily position speakers perfectly in the room.
-Simply move the
+allow you to easily position speakers perfectly in a room simply by moving the

-test microphone around the room and watch the response on the screen.
-For Best noise rejection
+test microphone and speakers around the room while watching the response on the screen!

 The Interactive Crossover Designer in the WTPRo software greatly speeds up crossover design time

-by allowing you to simulate various crossover designs without actually having to build them!
+by simulating crossover designs without actually having to build them!
 Designs

-are entered via an ICD circuit file, which is converted into filtered left and right test signals.
-The test
+are entered via an ICD circuit file, which is then converted into filtered left and right test signals.
+When these test

 To find the optimal crossoverpoint, the ICD also measures Acoustic Distance to <.1mm and finds Delta